Our Sourcing & Process - From Tree To Cup

 We approach each cup of KAKAO with absolute gratitude, respect, and reverence, not only for the divine plant wisdom that lies within, but also for all the time, energy, and love (from all the people involved) that goes into making this beautiful plant available to the world.

-Our invitation to you is that you invite this same reverence into your heart as you participate in your own daily ceremony.
+Our invitation to you is that you invite this same reverence into your heart as you participate in your own daily practice with cacao.

 "Indigenous mythology recounts how whenever the balance between humans and nature becomes threatened, cacao leaves the rainforest to open people's hearts and return the planet to harmony."